 Reducing your data diet

-Whilst great for giving an overview, for a statistic fiend like me who looks at website data in GA most days it took me a little while to stop asking: “Where’s the rest of it?”
+Realistically there is enough on show here to spot opportunities for improvements and action them.
+However, for a statistic fiend like me who looks at website data most days it initially took me a little while to stop asking: “Where’s the rest of it?”

-Ultimately, I’ve had to ask myself if I really need to collect all this data.
+Ultimately, I’ve had to ask myself if I really needed to collect all this data.
 How much of this is actually useful to me as a business?
 For example:

 - Do I really give a hoot how long people spend on each individual page?